Cleaning your pool is essential to keeping it pristine. It keeps the pool water, your pool equipment, and the actual pool last as good as it looks.

 Let me give you an example.

 A clean pool can help prevent the growth of unwanted microorganisms and can help hold off unnecessary repairs.
 Say, you’ve got algae in your pool.
-It makes the water green, damages the plaster, clog up the filters, and causes grunge and grime to develop in the pool plumbing harboring bacteria and other microorganisms.
+It makes the water green, damages the plaster, clogs up the filters, and causes grunge and grime to develop in the pool plumbing harboring bacteria and other microorganisms.

 To make matters worse, the growth of bacteria in your pool water can cause health concerns that may harm you and your family.